collinbarraugh/csci561-finalproject-team2/README.md

 ## Guide to Code

+/src/pooling
+- Uncomment line 112 and run normalize.Rmd to normalize the cimate images (left adjusted to 0 and divided by max ixel value)
+- Run pooling_stats.ipynb to generate appriximately 30 pooling features for each dataset of climate images
+- testing_poolingFeatures.csv and train_validation_poolingFeatures contain the best 5 pooling features generated from the python script for each dataset

 /src/dfCreation.Rmd:
 - Generates the initial dataframe and populates it with simple summary statistic features
 - Adds in contour features